flama-purklin/CapstoneGroup5/DOCUMENTATION/PROMPT-REENGINEERING.md

 4. Incorporating function calling capabilities into the prompt structure, enabling characters to call `end_conversation` and `announce_evidence_revelation` as defined in `FUNCTION-CALLING.md`.

 ## Context
-- The core JSON structure (`character_profiles`, dictionaries for whereabouts/relationships, `initial_location` placement) and C# code were previously updated for compatibility.
+- The core JSON structure (`character_profiles`, dictionaries for whereabouts/relationships, `initial_location` placement) and C# code have been updated for compatibility.
-- `mystery_attributes` will now be fully replaced by `revelations`.
+- The `revelations` field and corresponding C# classes/properties have been added to the data models and JSON file, alongside the existing `mystery_attributes`.
-- The prompt generation logic requires significant updates to leverage `revelations` and support function calls.
+- This task focuses on removing `mystery_attributes` and redesigning the prompt generation logic to leverage `revelations` and support function calls.

 ## `revelations` Data Structure
 This field should be added inside the `core` object for each character profile in `transformed-mystery.json`.
 The `mystery_attributes` field should be removed concurrently.